israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  - JSON permits only property definition using "property": value syntax.
 The property name must be double-quoted, and the definition cannot be a shorthand.
  - In JSON the values can only be strings, numbers, arrays, true, false, null, or another (JSON) object.
  - A function value (see "Methods" above) can not be assigned to a value in JSON.
+ - Objects like Date will be a string after JSON.parse().

 ### Property Accessors